n0npax/n0npax.github.io/docker/index.md

 ...
 ```

-why this is useful?
+why this is good?

-because you can keep small final image and keep a cache for build performance.
-You can also build & tag only `app-builder` using cache.
+Because you can keep small final image and keep a cache for build performance.
+In example you can build & tag only `app-builder` using `builder` cache.
 ```
 docker build --cache-from=my-builder:latest --target app-builder -t app-builder:1.2.3
 ```
 If cached `builder:latest` is ok, it will be used, if not docker will rebuild required layers.

-pain point: cache has to be present.
+Pain point: cache has to be present on node.
 In case `my-builder:latest` is not present, docker will rebuild without trying to pull.
 Solution: `docker pull` before docker build `--cache-from`.